-The ISTEC Board of Directors, whose members are elected by the General Assembly, carry out the policies established by the General Assembly, promote Consortium activities and have the authority to endorse proposals submitted by members.
-The Board holds regular meetings every six months, and whenever it is required for the correct operation of the Consortium, providing funds are available.
-It also has the capacity to admit new members on a provisional basis.
+The ISTEC Board of Directors, whose members are elected by the General Assembly, must carry out the policies established by the General Assembly, promote the activities of the Consortium and have the authority to approve the proposals submitted by the members.

 Dr. Marcelo Vera

 Marcelo Vera is Director of Research, Development and Innovation and Full Professor at La Salle University, La Paz, Bolivia.
 In 2008, Dr. Vera created the nonprofit foundation, “Sun and Moon,” which promotes Education, Science and Technology in Bolivia through productivity and natural resource renewal projects.
 Also promoting training and rural education with subsequent development of industry and research of sustainable projects.
 In the industrial field, Marcelo Vera has held the position of Director of International Operations of MobileTec International, Tampa, FL, since 2005.

 Dr. Wilfrido Moreno